emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 * A good teacher: _eine gute Lehrerin oder ein guter Lehrer_
 * The teachers: _die Lehrerinnen und Lehrer_

+In the first case of "the teacher," you go from 2 words to 5 and from 3 syllables to 9 when you _gendern_ instead of using the generic masculine.

-Because writing out all this is clunky and long, German speakers use a lot of abbreviations in writing to get around the problem.
-They are also starting to use special characters like * and : to represent nonbinary identities.
+German speakers use a lot of abbreviations in writing to get around the clunkiness of _gendern_.
+They also use special characters like * and : to represent nonbinary identities.

 There's a good summary on [this webpage](https://www.dialog-wien.at/ueber-uns/blog/what-is-gendern-in-german/).
-But here are some examples of how you'll see _gendern_ abbreviated in text — and really just in text, this stuff is downright unpronouncable:
+But here are some examples of how you'll see _gendern_ abbreviated in text — and really, almost exclusively in text.
+This stuff is not pronunciation-friendly.

 Generic masculine: